-Samantha Bee set for first 'Full Frontal' since 'c-word' controversy
+Samantha Bee's on-air mea culpa will be 'from the heart'

 How will Samantha Bee attempt to turn the page after "Full Frontal's" controversial week?

-The order is tall for the late-night host who'll return to the stage of her TBS program on Wednesday night.
-Bee must find the right approach to leave the fallout from her use of a vulgar term to describe first daughter Ivanka Trump.
+The order is tall for the late-night host who'll return to the stage of her TBS program on Wednesday night for her first show since her use of a vulgar term to describe first daughter Ivanka Trump landed her in hot water.

 CNN reported over the weekend that Bee's in-depth response will lead the episode.

+"I think she did a show that was really appropriate for the occasion that allowed us to get a perspective on what's important," he said.
+"I think it was impactful."

+Marzi Daoust, a 35-year-old New York resident who was also in the audience, added: "I'm a huge fan of hers ...
+I think everybody will really enjoy tonight's show."

-This will be the third stop on her mea culpa tour.
+Bee's on-air remarks will be the third stop on her apology tour.

 The day after an episode aired in which Bee referred to Trump as a "feckless c***" during a segment about immigration policy, Bee apologized and called her comment "inappropriate and inexcusable."